rurounigit/hootspot/README.md

 *   **📊 Visual Manipulation Profile**: Instantly understand the nature of the text with a dynamic radar chart that visualizes the frequency and categories of detected manipulative tactics.
 *   **📝 Detailed, Actionable Reports**: Provides a multi-faceted report including an AI-generated summary, color-coded highlights in the source text, and detailed explanations for each detected pattern.
 *   **Seamless Context Menu Integration**: Right-click any selected text on a webpage to instantly send it to the HootSpot side panel.
 Choose to simply copy the text or to trigger an immediate analysis, streamlining your workflow.
+*   **⚙️ Flexible AI Model Selection**: Choose from a list of available Google Gemini models to tailor the analysis to your needs, from fast, lightweight models to more powerful, nuanced ones.
-*   **⚙️ Privacy-Focused & Customizable**: Your API key and custom settings are stored securely and locally in your browser.
+*   **Privacy-Focused & Customizable**: Your API key and custom settings are stored securely and locally in your browser.
 Configure your experience by setting a custom character limit for analysis to manage API usage.
 *   **Multi-language Support**: The user interface is available in English, German, French, and Spanish out of the box.
 *   **🤖 AI-Powered Language Management**: A unique feature that allows you to use the AI to translate the extension's entire interface into any language.
 Simply provide a language code (e.g., "it" for Italian), and the AI handles the rest.

 ## 📸 Demo

-*(A demo GIF will be added here, showing a user selecting text on a news article, right-clicking to send it to HootSpot, and then reviewing the visual profile chart and detailed report in the side panel.)*
+*[A demo GIF will be added here, showing a user selecting text, right-clicking to analyze, and reviewing the visual profile chart and detailed report in the side panel.]*

 ## 🔬 How It Works